 The tax season is important for every blogger.
-Given my dual identity as a CPA candidate and a blogger, I thought it would be really useful to share with you some tax tips for bloggers so you can file your taxes with confidence in 2021.
+Given my dual identity as a CPA candidate and a blogger, I thought it would be really useful to share with you some tax tips for bloggers so you can file your taxes with confidence.

 Before we begin, I’d like to first share some caveats: